-Each day about 2,100 youth and young adults who smoked once in a while become daily cigarette smokers.
+Each day about 4,000 youth under the age of 18 years old smoke their first cigarette, 1,000 of those teens, become daily cigarette smokers.
 More than 16 million Americans live with a serious illness caused by smoking and on average, smokers die 10 years earlier than nonsmokers.

 Each cigarette contains about 7000 chemicals, many of which are poisonous and about 70 cause cancer.
 Some of the worst ones are: